IsakTheHacker/c-p3d-samples/README.md

 TODO:

  - motion-trails (#8)
- - procedural-cube
  - render-to-texture (#3)
  - roaming-ralph

 Notes:

-0) ShowBase has a number of features which would be useful in the C++ framework, as well.
-Clearly the Python API gets more love, starting at the very beginning (ShowBase vs. PandaFramework), and extending through nearly everything.
-I'm surprised when a port actually has close to the same number of lines as the Python code, and that's not entirely due to differences between the programming lanugages.
-C++ just doesn't get enough love.
-In some places, it is clearly only used to accelerate the Python API (e.g.
-   MotionTrail).
-There are also some features of C++11 that dearly need to be implmented in the Panda3D classes, such as initializers and std::function support and proper container iterators that can be used in the for(x: container) construct.
 1) OpenAL sounds require the OpenAL sound manager to exist when they are deleted.
 At program exit, the deletion order can't be relied on.
 I tried simple solutions to this, which didn't work, so I have